mohsenasadi501/DataStructureAlgorithm/README.md

 Stacks are powerful data structures that help us to solve many complex programming problems.
 A Stack is a linear data structure that follows the LIFO (Last-In-First-Out) principle.
 It contains only one pointer top pointer pointing to the topmost element of the stack.
 Whenever an element is added to the stack, it is added on the top of the stack, and the element can be deleted only from the stack.

+- [x] **Stacks are LIFO (Last-In First-Out)**
+This term refers to the fact that new elements are added to the beginning of the stack, and the first element to be retrieved is the last added element.

 #### Operations in Stacks:

 - **push(item)** Add an item on top of the stacks